nathp/umagovind.com/nrtya-kalpanaa-workshops/index.markdown

 Workshops usually last 2 to 3 days, with each session being approx 1 hour and 30 minute duration.
 These are usually scheduled on weekends.

 You will be given the audio and video of the item.
-You can use the audio to perform for events.
+You can use the audio to perform the item at venues.

 You are expected to send video of your performance within a week after the workshop.
 Individual guidance will be provided based on this video.